-- (44) Section 201A of the Act allows the University to copy and communicate material for the purpose of conducting or answering a question in an exam.
-Staff can rely on the exam copying exception to use copyright material in exam questions, and students can rely on the exception to use copyright material in their answers. - (45) All copyright material can be copied for use in examinations whether online or in-person, including but not limited to films, songs, radio broadcasts, poems, short stories and textbooks in any format. - (46) The exam copying exception applies to both paper and online exams, as long as they are an assessable component of the course.
-The University cannot rely on this exception for example exam papers or practice quizzes, which may be covered by the 113P Licence or another licence or educational exception. - (47) It is possible that copyright material that can be included in examinations may not be able to be shared for educative purposes outside an examination.
-For example, copyright material included in examinations may not be able to be shared in the University's Past Exams Service. - (48) Past examinations must be made available to the Library to be included in the University's Past Exams Service.
-It is possible that some sections of an examination paper are are not made available via the University's Past Exams Service if copyright would be infringed in doing so, or if the integrity of future exams would be compromised.
+- (43) Section 201A of the Act allows the University to copy and communicate copyright material for the purpose of conducting or answering a question in paper and online exams. - (44) The exam copying exception does not apply to example exam papers or practice quizzes, which may be covered by the 113P licence or another licence or educational exception. - (45) Past examinations must be made available to the Library to be included in the University's Exam Paper collection.
+Some sections of an examination paper may not made available via the University's Exam Paper collection if copyright would be infringed in doing so, or if the integrity of future exams would be compromised.

-Pre-recording and Recording Lectures
+Pre-recording and recording lectures

-- (49) Copyright content that can be pre-recorded or recorded during a lecture includes: - a.
-University owned copyright content; - b. creative original works owned by the person creating the material;

-- c. audio recordings covered by the Tertiary Music Licence; - d.
-113P Licence broadcast content, including television, cable, satellite, Pay TV and radio broadcast content; - e.
-113P Licence text and artistic content, including content in the Library Reading List service; - f. an "insubstantial" portion of a literary or dramatic work; - g. content licenced under Creative Commons and other open licences; - h. public domain content and other content free of copyright restrictions; - i. content covered by a specific licence or permission in place between the university and the copyright owner for this purpose; and - j. content where Section 200AB applies.
+- (46) Copyright content that can be pre-recorded or recorded during a lecture includes: - a.
+University owned copyright content; - b.
+Creative original works owned by the person creating the material; - c.
+Audio recordings covered by the Tertiary Music Licence; - d.
+113P licence broadcast content, including television, cable, satellite, Pay TV and radio broadcast content; - e.
+113P licence text and artistic content, including content in the Library Reading List service; - f.
+A reasonable portion of a literary or dramatic work; - g.
+Content licensed under Creative Commons and other open licences; - h.
+Public domain content and other content free of copyright restrictions; - i.
+Content covered by a specific licence or permission in place between the university and the copyright owner for this purpose; and - j.
+Content where Section 200AB of the Act applies.